Ahmed261099/5.Arlo/README.md

 # 5.Arlo
-this is simple PORTFOLIO app by using HTML, CSS &amp; Bootstrap5, and this was testing me on UI Developing.
+this is simple PORTFOLIO app by using HTML, CSS, Bootstrap5 &amp; Fontawesome, and this was testing me on UI Developing.